Mount Saint Vincent University: Wikuom

 The Mount was the first Nova Scotia university to add a wikuom to its campus facilities.
 First raised on June 12, 2017, the wikuom is a welcoming traditional Mi'kmaq space where Indigenous and non-Indigenous communities can gather and learn together.

 The Mount is also home to the Aboriginal Student Centre (ASC), which is home to ASC staff who provide academic advising, counseling, and other support services to students.
 The ASC hosts several events, including the Mount's Mid-Winter Feast, Blanket Exercises, Cultural Workshops, Mini-Mount Camps, and more.

 Athletics

-Home to the Mystics, the Mount competes in the Atlantic Colleges Athletic Association (ACAA) in Women's & Men's Basketball, Women's & Men's Soccer, Cross Country and Women's Volleyball.
-The Mystics hold championship titles in all sports, making them the most acclaimed team of the ACAA division.
+The school's athletic teams, known as the Mystics, compete in the Atlantic Colleges Athletic Association (ACAA) in basketball, soccer, cross country, and women's volleyball.
+The Mystics hold championship titles in all sports.